OseiEsther/DCIT_205_IA/README.md

 ### Insights and Learnings

+- Through this project, I learned a great deal about frontend web development using HTML, CSS, and JavaScript.
+- I have also learn about media queries for responsive designs.
+- I have learn about deploying website on github pages
-Through this project, I learned a great deal about frontend web development using HTML, CSS, and JavaScript.
-I have also learn about media queries for responsive designs.
-Overcoming challenges such as implementing responsive design and maintaining consistent styling across pages provided valuable learning opportunities.
+- I have learn a lot about using CSS grid effectively
+- Overcoming challenges such as implementing responsive design and maintaining consistent styling across pages provided valuable learning opportunities.